-Twenty years ago, she moved to Washington State to finish her master’s degree in business – and went on to be Gov. Gary Locke’s International Trade organizer tasked with helping Washington businesses open up trade in Mexico.
+Twenty years ago, Perez moved to Washington State to finish her MBA– and went on to be Gov. Gary Locke’s International Trade organizer tasked with helping Washington businesses expand trade in Mexico.
 “Both as a journalist and as a trade facilitator, I have learned the art of listening, getting the facts and asking the right questions – the same priorities have served me well as I serve in office,” Ruth explains.
-“And I love this place – Renton is the heart of the working people of the state and it is a privilege to serve the families who are building their lives here.”
+“Renton is the heart of the working people of our region and it is a privilege to serve the families who are building their lives here.”

 Ruth Pérez was appointed in 2014 to fill a vacant seat.
 In 2015, she was elected to complete the term and re-elected in November 2017.

 “It’s time for a new generation of leadership in our city.
 With your support, I will lead Renton into our next chapter as a collaborative and inclusive city where working families, neighborhoods, and businesses work together to create a place where all are welcome, and all can thrive,” stated Perez.